OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. The first time you use this method to sideload an add-in on the web, you'll see a dialog asking you to enable developer mode.
 Select the checkbox for **Enable Developer Mode now** and select **OK**.

-1. You will see a second dialog box, asking if you wish to register an Office Add-in manifest from your computer.
-You should select **Yes**.
+1. You'll see a second dialog box, asking if you wish to register an Office Add-in manifest from your computer.
+Select **Yes**.

 1. Your add-in is installed.
 If it has an add-in command, it should appear on either the ribbon or the context menu.
 If it's a task pane add-in without any add-in commands, the task pane should appear.

 ## Sideload an add-in on the web when using Visual Studio

-If you're using Visual Studio to develop your add-in, pressing F5 will automatically open an Office document in *desktop* Office, create a blank document, and sideload the add-in.
+If you're using Visual Studio to develop your add-in, press **F5** to open an Office document in *desktop* Office, create a blank document, and sideload the add-in.
 When you want to sideload to *Office on the web*, the process to sideload is similar to manual sideloading to the web.
 The only difference is that you must update the value of the **SourceURL** element, and possibly other elements, in your manifest to include the full URL where the add-in is deployed.

-1. In Visual Studio, show the **Properties** window by choosing **View** > **Properties Window**.
+1. In Visual Studio, choose **View** > **Properties Window**.

 1. In the **Solution Explorer**, select the web project.
-This will display properties for the project in the **Properties** window.
+This displays properties for the project in the **Properties** window.

 1. In the Properties window, copy the **SSL URL**.

 1. In the add-in project, open the manifest XML file.
-Be sure you are editing the source XML.
+Be sure you're editing the source XML.
 For some project types, Visual Studio will open a visual view of the XML which won't work for the next step.

 1. Search and replace all instances of **~remoteAppUrl/** with the SSL URL you just copied.
 You'll see several replacements depending on the project type, and the new URLs will appear similar to `https://localhost:44300/Home.html`.

-1. Save the XML file.
+1. **Save** the XML file.

 1. In the **Solution Explorer**, open the context menu of the web project (for example, by right clicking on it) then choose **Debug** > **Start new instance**.
 This runs the web project without launching Office.